SVN Access Manager Documentation

 3.1.1 General

 The General menu item gives you access to the data stored about you.
 Please keep in mind that you have to have a correct and working email address.
 If not you do not get messages concerning your account.
 This can result in a blocked account.
+You can enter a security question and the answer to that questions also.
+Doing so allows you to recover your password yourself.
+Without a security question and an answer to it you need the help of an administrator to recover a lost password.

 Back to top